Round one of the Local Innovation and Partnership Fund announced

 The first round of the Fund focused on initiatives targeting Māori, Pacific Peoples, women, rangatahi/young people, migrants and refugees, older people, the rainbow community, and disabled people.

 The following applicants were successful in the first funding round:

-- RainbowYOUTH (Auckland) in partnership with Te Ngākau Kahukura and Auckland Council
+- RainbowYOUTH(external link) (Auckland) in partnership with Te Ngākau Kahukura and Auckland Council

 Round two of the Local Innovation and Partnership Fund is expected to open in mid-2021.